Qom: History

 As the Arabs required a great deal of pasture for their large herds of cattle and were much wealthier than the local Persians, they slowly started to buy land and take over more villages.
 The decisive step for controlling the area was the elimination of the local Persian noble class that took place after the death of Yazdanfadar in 733.
-The emigration and the subsequent settlement and building activities led to the fusion of the original six villages on the area of Qom to an urban conglomerate which probably happened within two generations after the first coming of Arabs.

 Although a few names of governors and their tax assessments are known from the time after the administrative independence, the death of Fātimah bint Mūsā, the sister of the eighth Imam of Shias Ali al-Ridha in the city in 201/816–17 proved to be of great importance for the later history of Qom.
 Fātimah bint Mūsā died while following her brother to Khorasan, a region in northern Iran.
 The place of her entombment developed from 869–70 into a building that was transformed over time into today's magnificent and economically important sanctuary.

-In 825–26 a major rebellion against the tax regulations of the caliphate broke out in Qom.
+In 825–26, a major rebellion against the tax regulations of the caliphate broke out in Qom.
 It was caused by the refusal of the caliph Al-Ma'mun to lower the yearly tax assessment as he had done in Ray.
 The revolt was led by an Ashaari named Yahya ibn Emran, maintaining that taxes should not be paid to an unlawful ruler.
 Yahya was killed by troops sent by the caliph and the citizens were severely punished; the taxes were raised from 2 million to 7 million dirhams.
 Two years later the taxes were again raised by 700,000 dirham by the Ashaari governor Ali ibn Isa, who was subsequently deposed because he was strongly rejected by the inhabitants of Qom.
 But in 833 Ali returned to the post of governor (wali) and forcefully collected tax debts that were laid upon him by the caliph.
 He destroyed parts of Qom and handed over a wanted rebel to caliphal authorities under Al-Moʿtasem.
 Between 839–42 two contradicting tax assessments were carried out under turbulent circumstances which amounted to a sum of 5 million dirhams.
 The names of those involved have survived.